 Using a toolkit of design elements anchored in light and pigment-vision color theory, emerging and established designers of all disciplines develop solutions through lighting various scenarios of inclusive skin tones, makeup, costume, and painted and projected scenery.
 The workshop's inspiration is the heart-wrenching comment at the production desk, "Why can't we see their faces?"

-The Miikana Project and CITT/ICTS present a two-day design workshop to develop color interaction skills in a safe and inclusive learning space.
+The Miikana Project and CITT/ICTS presented a two-day design workshop to develop color interaction skills in a safe and inclusive learning space.
 Initial presentation developed with Association of Design Canada and World Stage Design at the Henry Wolfe Theatre.

 Saskatoon, SK